The Evolution of the Romulan Emblem

 A monochrome black Romulan emblem is visible on the bow of the Romulan D'deridex class.
 The model was too dark when it first appeared in "The Neutral Zone" to recognize this detail, but it "Contagion" it is clearly visible, as well as on several later occasions in TNG, DS9 and Voyager.
 A plain black emblem also appears on the wreckage in TNG: "The Enemy".
 In "Future Imperfect" we can see a plain dark emblem for the first time in (fake) Romulan interiors, on at least two occasions (variant 03a).
 These were most likely created with stencils, like the beige (variant 03b) and the turquoise (variant 03c) emblems below.
 The larger emblems in this episode include the letters, but it is not possible to identify the orientation.
 In TNG: "Unification I", such an emblem can be seen on Neral's monitor, and the the "E" is on the right.

-A monochrome TNG-style emblem also shows up at Paradise City in "Star Trek: The Final Frontier" (set in 2286) beside the Klingon and the Federation emblems.
-Including the new logo in the movie was the obvious choice, as it had just been established for the Romulans on TNG, albeit 80 years later in the timeline.
+Monochrome TNG-style emblems also show up twice in "Star Trek: The Final Frontier" (set in 2286).
+The first one can be seen on Caithlin Dar's mask.
+The second one can be spotted on a sign in Paradise City, beside the Klingon and the Federation emblems.
+Including the then new logo in the movie was the obvious choice, as it had just been established for the Romulans on TNG, albeit 80 years later in the timeline.

 All-turquoise Romulan emblems can be seen in various episodes, always as spray-on logos or stickers such as in TNG: "Future Imperfect", "The Mind's Eye", "Redemption II", "Unification II", "The Next Phase", "Face of the Enemy", "Birthright II" and "Timescape".